Jordan Chose EVO ICL Because It Was the Best Choice For His Health

 I chose the EVO ICL over other options because it was the best overall choice for my eye health.

-My biggest concern with considering vision correction and the EVO ICL procedure was the possibility of "what if it doesn't work?"
-Or "what if it's really painful?"
+My biggest concern with considering vision correction and the EVO ICL procedure was the possibility of "what if it doesn't work?" or "what if it's really painful?"
 The EVO ICL allows you to retain the natural shape of your cornea.
 So, worst case, we just remove it.
 It became a no-brainer, easy solution.

 If I had to choose one word to describe the EVO ICL procedure, it would be: phenomenal.